OSHA Fall Protection Requirements for Construction

 Get fall protection into your documents

 TailgateDocs generates a written safety program ($149) with a fall protection section for your trade, and a site-specific safety plan ($49) documenting the fall hazards and controls for a specific project, both citing 1926.501, 1926.502, and 1926.503 from a verified standards table.
-See the fall protection plan requirements guide for when the formal written plan applies.
+Use the free fall clearance calculator to check your arrest system has enough room below the work surface.

 Common questions